-You have probably heard it already, but in 2021, video traffic will account for 82% of all Internet traffic.
-Billions of videos and millions of hours are being watched as we speak on Snapchat or Facebook.
+You have probably heard it already but in 2021, video traffic will account for 82% of all Internet traffic.
+Millions of hours of video is being watched right now.

-One third of the top 100 SaaS companies are producing videos regularly.
-All of them upload those videos to YouTube, 64% of this third are sending the videos to Facebook as well.
+Following this trend, one third of the top 100 SaaS companies are producing videos regularly.
+All of them upload those videos to YouTube, and 64% of them are sending the videos to Facebook as well.

-Video marketing will continue being a huge trend in 2018.
-Companies will continue investing time and money to produce more videos even though it demands more resources than writing a blog post.
+Like we saw in 2017, video marketing will continue to be a huge trend in 2018.
+Companies will continue investing time and money into video production.

 Live video will soon account for 13% of the total video traffic.
-Facebook Live and YouTube Live have contributed by making it so easy to both consume and produce.
+Facebook Live and YouTube Live have contributed by making it so easy to both consume and produce this type of content.

-From a webinar and web conferencing standpoint, we've seen the same trend: it's now easier to produce webinars/meetings, and they're much easier to attend.
+From a webinar and web conferencing standpoint, we've seen the same trend: it's now easier to produce webinars, and they're much easier to attend.

 There are two main reasons explaining this: usage and technology.
-People are getting used to attending webinars and have most of the constraints in mind: network, speed, browsers, etc. At the same time, the video technology landscape on the Web is evolving very fast, producing and sending a live stream is getting easier.
+People are getting used to attending webinars and have most of the constraints in mind like network speed, and browsers.
+At the same time, the video technology landscape on the Web is evolving very fast.
+Producing and sending a live stream is getting easier.

-It's also easier to build a live video app: what used to be one of the most difficult things is now smoother thanks to numerous APIs, SDKS, etc. The fact that video vendors are providing more solutions is definitely an answer to an increasing demand.
+It's also easier to build a live video app: what used to be one of the most difficult things to do is now smoother thanks to numerous APIs and SDKS.
+The fact that video vendors are providing more solutions is an answer to increasing demand.

-If technology and usage grow in pairs, the main differentiation between platforms are going to switch from core tech (e.g "Which platform has the best/most reliable technology for my webinars?") to something more focussed on the webinar/meeting itself and the experience you can bring.
+If technology and usage grow in pairs, the main differentiation between platforms is going to switch from core tech (e.g "Which platform has the best/most reliable technology for my webinars?") to something focussed on the webinar/meeting itself and the experience you can bring.

-Finding a use case, a niche, building a better UX, etc. will be the new factor of differentiation.
-Platforms are getting better, now it's time to make them smart.
+Finding a use case, a niche, or building a better UX will be the new factor of differentiation.
+Platforms are getting better, and now it's time to make them smart.

-The fact that the technology is becoming a less relevant factor of differentiation means less barriers, which means even more new players emerging in 2018.
+The fact that the technology is becoming a less relevant factor of differentiation means fewer barriers, which means even more new players will emerge in 2018.

-From a marketer perspective, the more focused your message, the better.
+From a marketing perspective, the more focused your message is the better it will be recieved.
 The more energy you spend on your brand, the more you will stand out.

 2018 will definitely be the year of product and marketing.